Alcohol abuse is a common feature of the college “party culture,” as we can see in movies, on TV, and in the news with regularity.

 - Student begins to withdraw from family and previous friend groups, often exhibiting secretive or sneaky behavior to hide how much he or she is drinking

 - Student stops tending to responsibilities related to school, work, and family life

 - Uncharacteristic changes in mood such as depression and irritability

 - Unsuccessful attempts to “cut back” on drinking or quit drinking altogether

 - Has trouble maintaining meaningful relationships

 In this situation, if friends and family see the problem as being severe, they may want to organize a professional intervention.
 Parents can talk to the family doctor for recommendations, or seek out the help of counselors at a nearby treatment center.
 Another resource for finding professional interventionists is the Association of Intervention Specialists.
 Though parents and friends may be tempted to conduct an intervention on their own, someone who is not a professional interventionist may easily be overcome with emotions, decreasing the event’s chances of success.
-Professional counselors will conduct the event according to evidence-based procedures, and will offer support to parents who may be hesitant to confront their son or daughter because they do not want their child to feel “attacked.”
+Contact the center for alcohol and drug treatment for help and counsel.
+Professional counselors will offer the alcoholism treatment options according to evidence-based procedures, and will offer support to parents who may be hesitant to confront their son or daughter because they do not want their child to feel “attacked.”

 If the intervention resonates with the college student, sometimes support from friends and family may be enough to help the student curb his or her drinking problem.